OUR TEAM

 Ms Stephanie Kong

-Stephanie Kong is the General Manager of Elephants for Africa.
+Stephanie Kong is the Managing Director of Elephants for Africa.
 Born and raised in the San Francisco Bay Area in California, Stephanie has a diverse background in international research, education, conservation, and consulting.
-She brings a wealth of experience and expertise to the organisation and is committed to positively impacting the future of African elephants and rural Motswana communities.
+She brings a wealth of experience and expertise to the organization and is committed to positively impacting the future of African elephants and rural Motswana communities.

 She earned her Bachelor’s degree in Environmental Science and later completed a Master’s, where she studied seabird conservation and island restoration in New Zealand.
 Most recently, she was a biologist at an environmental consulting firm in California and assisted research efforts in Kruger National Park in South Africa.
 In her off time, she loves going on safari and improving her photography.